elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {:.pr} What a great day a gerbera uncovered more than a woman in the sun plays towards the sun and the sun crackles in the closed brains mined diadem tree of the traveler heart braided beautiful water blown high frost.
+- {:.pr} What a great day, a gerbera nuder than a woman in the sun plays towards the sun and the sun crackles in the closed brains mined diadem tree of the traveler heart braided beautiful water blown to high frost.

 - {:.sp} The Man Reciter.